grouprise/grouprise/docs/mail_setup.md

   (similar to a mailinglist)

 Mail notifications are enabled by default.
-Processing of incoming emails need to be configured (see below).
+Processing of incoming emails needs to be configured (see below).

 ## Mail notifications